Vast-Horizon/C-Tic-Tac-Toe-game-9-9-board-/README.md

 in a diagonal, horizontal, or vertical row is the winner.

 The program is able to:

- Implement the game
+Implement the game.

- Detect the winner
+ Detect the winner.

- Check whether a coordinate is already occupied track the numbers of X and O on the borad
+ Check whether a coordinate is already occupied.

+ Track the numbers of X and O on the borad.
 **/